B.S. Cornell University

-Temperament/Personality, Cognitive and affective neuroscience, Nonhuman primate models of personality and psychopathology, (Dis)inhibitory and regulatory processes, Personality pathology; Developmental psychopathology, Externalizing behaviors
+Temperament/Personality, Clinical neuroscience, Personality pathology, Developmental psychopathology, Nonhuman primate models of personality and psychopathology, (Dis)inhibitory and regulatory processes, Social processes

-My program of research falls at the intersection of cognitive and affective neuroscience and personality psychology with the goal of characterizing etiological mechanisms that underlie the development of externalizing disorders and related psychopathology.
-Specifically, the core of my research is the study of individual differences – particularly trait models of temperament/personality and neuroscientific indicators – in (dis)inhibitory/regulatory processes and personality pathology in human and nonhuman primate samples.
-A secondary focus of my work is the dynamic interplay between and among individual differences and various contextual factors (e.g., early rearing experiences) that impact behavior.
-In this work, I seek to understand these processes in both human and nonhuman samples as research with nonhuman primates affords the unique opportunity to undertake complex and innovative investigations that have clear translational value to humans.
+My program of research falls at the intersection of clinical science, cognitive and affective neuroscience, and personality psychology with the goal of characterizing etiological mechanisms that underlie the development of externalizing disorders and related psychopathology.
+Specifically, the core of my research is the study of individual differences – particularly trait models of temperament/personality and neuroscientific indicators – in (dis)inhibitory/regulatory and related social processes in human and nonhuman primate samples.
+A key feature of this work is an interest in the development and use of quantitatively-derived, dimensional models.

 For a complete list of my publications, please see my Google Scholar profile.

 - Latzman, R. D., & Kumari, V. (in press).
 Neurobiological investigations of dimensionally conceptualized personality pathology: Mapping a way forward for the clinical neuroscience of personality disorders.
 Journal of Personality Disorders.

 - Palumbo, I. M.*, Patrick, C. J., & Latzman, R. D. (in press).
 Triarchic neurobehavioral correlates of psychopathology in young children: Evidence from the Healthy Brain Network Initiative.
 Journal of Personality Assessment.